 Think about community centers, swimming pools, tennis courts, golf courses, all manner of clubs and even free lawn care and maintenance all available to you within the confines of your own community.

 Another thing to consider is values.
-Gated communities contain people seeking many of the same things you are; people who share the same values, lifestyle and love of community you do otherwise they wouldn’t be there.
+North Carolina Gated Communities contain people seeking many of the same things you are; people who share the same values, lifestyle and love of community you do otherwise they wouldn’t be there.

 One of the best things about gated communities for North Carolina retirement is the wide variety of such communities available in every part of the state.

 One of the more popular types of gated communities in North Carolina is what we call the “Active Adult Community” that emphasize outdoor recreational opportunities such as golfing, tennis, horseback riding and hiking like Crowfields in the mountains near Asheville.

 And don’t be fooled into thinking that all gated communities are small densely packed developments.

 Many North Carolina Gated Communities purposely leave large areas of undeveloped land.
 The undeveloped land is for quality of life purposes and for Nature Preserves.

 New Ruralism types of gated communities these undeveloped spaces are a big selling point.

 We’ve been talking about planned communities for retirement but there are many gated communities available that don’t have age limits.
 So you may want to consider one of them if you would like an inter-generational lifestyle.

 North Carolina Best Places To Live GuideStart Your New Life Right In NC!